sumithemmadi/oniongen/README.md

 ```
 > The onion addresses will be stored in `Address` dictionary.
 ## Random Onion Address

+To generate v3 .onion random address.

 ```
 go run random.go
 ```
+This will generate a random onion address.

 > The onion addresses will be stored in `RandomAddress` dictionary.
 <!--
 ## References